How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 8. Travel during off-peak periods

-This is one of my favourite overtourism solutions.
-Travelling during the off-season or shoulder season is not only a great way to save a little money for yourself, but also brings tourism dollars (or insert other currency here) to locals at times when they actually need it.
-Visiting Paris in March is the perfect example.
-Hotels and flights cost less and crowds are also much smaller during these times.
-It’s a win-win and one of the most important overtourism solutions!
+Travelling during the off-peak season is one of my favourite overtourism solutions.
+Travelling during the off-season or shoulder season is not only a great way to save a little money for ourselves, but also brings tourism dollars (or insert other currency here) to locals at times when they actually need it.

-By travel during off-peak periods, I’m also talking about daily as well as seasonally.
-If you have suitcases, try to avoid catching public transport during rush hour where commuters are already fighting it out to get to and from work.
-If it’s possible, you can also try to avoid travelling during major public holidays where crowds are already expected to be huge, like if you’re planning a trip to Japan around Golden Week, for instance.
+- If it’s possible, also try to avoid travelling during major public holidays where crowds are already expected to be huge, like if you’re planning a trip to Japan around Golden Week, for instance.

 Places like Barcelona, Lisbon, Venice and Santorini have been bombarded with cruise ships and day trippers throughout summer in recent years, causing massive crowds and major overtourism issues.
 Local’s lives are becoming affected negatively and the rate this is happening is not sustainable.